Boeing moves closer to South Korean fighter jet deal

 While it is still possible that the tender could be made void by President Park Geun-hye, she has more pressing budgetary issues to address and needs to fund ambitious social spending pledges that helped her win a presidential election last year.

-“Unlike the last administration, the Park administration has comparatively little interest in this program,” said Yang Uk, a senior research fellow at the Korea Defence and Security Forum.
+“Unlike the last administration, the Park administration has comparatively little interest in this programme,” said Yang Uk, a senior research fellow at the Korea Defence and Security Forum.

 “With this year’s tax revenue expected to be several trillion won short of target, the government is likely to stick with the current tender instead of possibly increasing the budget down the line,” he said.

-On Friday, Finance Minister Hyun Oh-seok told a parliamentary hearing that South Korea faced a 2013 revenue shortfall of up to 8 trillion won ($7.37 billion).
+On Friday, Finance Minister Hyun Oh-seok told a parliamentary hearing that South Korea faced a 2013 revenue shortfall of up to 8 trillion won ($7.37 billon).

 Lockheed Martin and Eurofighter declined to comment on the status of the tender while Boeing said in a written statement that it was waiting for the tender process to be completed.